codescape/jira-scrum-poker/readme.md

 ## Installation

-Installation of the Scrum Poker plugin from the Atlassian Marketplace is extremely easy: After installing the plugin from the Marketplace you just need to configure the estimation field used by Jira Software or any other field to hold the confirmed estimation as shown in the first screenshot below.
+Installation and setup of the Scrum Poker plugin from the Atlassian Marketplace is extremely easy:

+1. Install the Scrum Poker plugin from the [Atlassian Marketplace](https://marketplace.atlassian.com/plugins/de.codescape.jira.plugins.scrum-poker).
+You can start a free trial before purchasing a license for Scrum Poker.
+1. Configure the field to save the confirmed estimation after a Scrum Poker session.
+To do that go to the plugin configuration and choose the field from the list of possible fields.

 Congratulations!
 After that you are ready to start your first Scrum Poker session!